 The funny thing is that I haven’t really encountered all that many Thinkful reviews that would complain about the prices.
 Students usually have issues with support or even the course materials, but very little is referenced when it comes to is Thinkful worth it on the pricing side of things.

-With that said, I hope that this Thinkful review helped you better understand about what is Thinkful and what the company does.
-Now, let’s finish off with a pro and con list.
+With that said, I hope that this Thinkful review helped you better understand what is Thinkful and what the company does.